shashircciit/example-ssr/README.md

 # example-ssr
-The project related to this repository is to show how can be do server side rendering in ReacctJS.
+The project related to this repository is to show how can be do server side rendering in ReactJS.